bhishman-desai/gta-converter/README.md

 ## How to Use:

-1. Navigate to the web application.
+1. Navigate to the web application: [GTA Image Converter](https://gtaconvert.pythonanywhere.com/).
 2. Upload your Snapmatic image.
 3. Click the convert button.
 4. Download your converted jpg image.